Merkel nerve ending

-Merkel nerve endings (also Merkel's disks, or Merkel tactile endings) are mechanoreceptors situated in the basal epidermis as well as around the apical ends or some hair follicles.
+Merkel nerve endings (also Merkel's discs, or Merkel tactile endings) are mechanoreceptors situated in the basal epidermis as well as around the apical ends or some hair follicles.
 They are slowly adapting.
 They have small receptive fields measuring some millimeters in diameter.
 Most are associated with fast-conducting large myelinated axons.
 A single afferent nerve fibre branches to innervate up to 90 such endings.
 Merkel nerve endings respond to light touch.
 They respond to sustained pressure, and are sensitive to edges of objects.
 Their exact functions remain controversial.

 The Merkel nerve endings consist of a nerve ending associated with a flattened epithelial cell (Merkel cell); both the nerve ending and Merkel cell are independently mechanosensitive.
 The Merkel cell expresses the PIEZO2 mechanosensitive ion channels; mechanical activation of the channel causes depolarisation of the Merkel cell and consequent release of serotonin into a synapse with the associated nerve ending, to also depolarise the later.
 The nerve ending, meanwhile, expresses an unknown mechanosensitive channel.